 No other content is pirated more than music.

 Blockchain can change the way songs are sold.
-It can eliminate third-parties from the distribution process – labels etc. who feed off of artists’ toil – and, instead, enable direct payments from fans to producers.
+It can eliminate third-parties from the distribution process and, instead, enable direct payments from fans to producers.

 Each record published on the network can have its own ID and timestamp to prevent pirates from copying and sharing it.
-It could also include metadata – ownership and copyright details – to ensure the right people are rewarded each time the content is downloaded.
+It could also include ownership and copyright details to ensure the right people are rewarded each time the content is downloaded.

 Not only could this benefit a songwriter; it can potentially bring new music to music lovers.
-All the amateur producers, who aren’t backed by major record labels, will get a chance to share their tracks across the globe and get fairly compensated.
-This would motivate aspiring musicians to produce more records.
+All the amateur producers, who aren’t backed by major record labels, will get a chance to share their tracks across the globe and get compensated fairly.

 At present, Blockchain is not used heavily in the music industry, not like in finance where major banks are investing in the technology.
 But there are firms, like Pledgemusic and Peertracks, who try persistently to use the Blockchain ledger to power this new way of music sharing.
 And who knows – maybe soon it’ll become the standard for all of us?